Validation

 What hosted CI proves

-Hosted CI is trusted to prove repository health: documentation structure, Pages buildability, formatting checks, and OpenSpec/governance alignment.
+Hosted CI is trusted to prove repository health: CUDA compilation, documentation structure, Pages buildability, formatting checks, and docs test/build health.
 It keeps the public surface coherent.

 Hosted CI is not trusted to prove CUDA runtime behavior or benchmark performance.
 Those claims require a real GPU machine.